MohammedHaneef78/exno1/README.md

 # Result
-Thus, the Output was verified successfully.
+Hence the data was cleaned.